flags

 CHILD

-Inherits all VIEW parameters from the previous stage, except for the flags, material, bmap, and stage parameters.
-Uses the entity culling and sorting from the previous view.
-A7.07C LC
+Inherits all VIEW parameters from the previous view stage, except for the flags, material, bmap, and stage parameters.
+The screen position and size parameters are only inherited when both views render into target bitmaps.
+The entity culling and sorting process is skipped, so the same content as of the previous stage is rendered.
+Filter flags such as NOFLAG1, NOWORLD, etc. have no effect.
+LC

 TRANSLUCENT